+VII.
 Definitions of Prohibited Conduct

 The following behaviors constitute sexual misconduct and are prohibited under this policy.
-All forms of sexual misconduct are serious offenses and will result in disciplinary consequences.
+All forms of sexual misconduct are serious offenses and will result in College disciplinary consequences.
+Additionally, the prohibition of sexual misconduct will be communicated within existing prevention programs and awareness campaigns for all new and current students and employees.